georchestra/georchestra/console/README.md

 To clarify roles:
  * **administrators** are users holding the `SUPERUSER` role.
  * **delegated administrators** are special users having the `ORGADMIN` role.
-An administrator has set up a delegation for them.
+An administrator has set up a delegation for them
+(on page `/console/manager/#!/users/${user_id}/delegations`).
 They can access the manager, where they can grant a subset of roles to users belonging to a collection of organisations.
  * **referents** are users holding the `REFERENT` role.
 They are allowed to modify several of their organisation fields, namely: name, address, logo, description, website.